The dilemma of school lunch shaming

 - 76 percent of American school districts currently have school lunch debt.

 As of 2019, American borrowers owe $1.5 trillion in student debt loans.
 A total of 44.7 million citizens, over 13 percent of the population, are struggling to pay college and postgraduate loans, making student debt forgiveness a leading Democratic issue in the 2020 presidential race.
 They're not the only students feeling this pain.
 In Rhode Island, one school district has resorted to a form of public shaming to try to collect.
-Sadly, it is the students who pay the price.
+In this case, it is grade school kids who pay the price.

 As the district's Facebook post reads,